Probing the Critical Point (CritPt) of AI Reasoning: a Frontier Physics Research Benchmark: Evaluation pipeline

 \section{Evaluation pipeline}

-We implement a high-fidelity, automated evaluation framework combining a structured two-step generation protocol (Sec.~\ref{sec:eval_generation}) with a robust, canonical grading system (Sec.~\ref{sec:eval_grading}).
+We implement an automated evaluation framework combining a structured two-step generation protocol (Sec.~\ref{sec:eval_generation}) with a robust, canonical grading system (Sec.~\ref{sec:eval_grading}).
 This setup ensures both faithful assessment of reasoning quality and rigorous, scalable verification across diverse output formats.
+Our evaluation pipeline and grading server for \CritPt challenges are hosted online for future testing and public access (Sec.~\ref{sec:eval_server}).